PepeTapia/PepeTapia/README.md

 # About me

 <!--Introduction to me and what I am about -->
-<p align="left">Breaking barriers, paving the way for others.
-As a first-generation Hispanic and the first college graduate in my family, my goal is to democratize AI/ML and help communities with its potential.
-I am passionate about AI/ML because of it's ability to scale and solve complex problems.
-Donations are greatly appreciated to the EPAL Project and Meru AI, read more below!</p>
+<p align="left">I am a first-generation Hispanic and the first college graduate in my family.
+My goal is to break barriers and pave the way for others.

+I want to democratize Artificial Intelligence(AI) and Machine Learning(ML) to help communities with its potential to improve quality of life and strengthen bonds between people.
+I am passionate about AI/ML because of its ability to scale and solve complex problems.
+Donations are greatly appreciated to the EPAL Project and Meru AI!</p>

 <!--Release date 02/27/2023-->